A Marstrand type slicing theorem for subsets of $\mathbb{Z}^2 \subset \mathbb{R}^2$ with the mass dimension: Introduction and statement of results.

 It is clear that this definition is equivalent to the earlier one; we only got rid of an additive term of $\log 2$ from the denominator, and since $l\to \infty$ the definitions are equivalent.

 For $E\subset \N$, the definition reduces to

-In place of $1$- separated sets, one can consider an arbitrary $\delta$- separated set, and then consider tubes of width $\delta$ in our statements, and the arguments would essentially remain the same.
-Our motivation for considering a general $1$- separated set is to apply our results to the integer grid which is naturally $1-$separated.
-Finite $\delta$-separated sets of arbitrary dimensions have been considered by Katz and Tao \cite{KT} when they define $\delta$- discretized analogs of the Falconer distance conjecture, the Erdos Ring conjecture and the Furstenberg set.
+In place of $1$-separated sets, one can consider an arbitrary $\delta$-separated set, and then consider tubes of width $\delta$ in our statements, and the arguments would essentially remain the same.
+Our motivation for considering a general $1$-separated set is to apply our results to the integer grid which is naturally $1$-separated.
+Finite $\delta$-separated sets of arbitrary dimensions have been considered by Katz and Tao \cite{KT} when they define $\delta$- discretized analogs of the Falconer distance conjecture, the Erd\H{o}s Ring conjecture and the Furstenberg set.
 Analogs of Marstrand's classical projection theorem for a finite $\delta$-discretized setting have been obtained by Shmerkin \cite{Shmerkin2,Shmerkin3} and Rams \cite{Rams}.
 This essentially involves using the Riesz energy and a Tchebysheff type argument.
-The projection theorems in our general setting, using both the mass and counting dimensions, have been earlier proven by Lima and Moreira\cite{Moreira}, and D.G \cite{DG}. \footnote{We could in principle consider an arbitrary point set in $\R^{2}$, but when we have some limit points in our set, then the dimension of the set goes to infinity.
-For 1- separated sets in the plane, the dimension is at most 2.}
+The projection theorems in our general setting, using both the mass and counting dimensions, have been earlier proven by Lima and Moreira \cite{Moreira}, and Glasscock \cite{DG}. \footnote{We could in principle consider an arbitrary point set in $\R^{2}$, but when we have some limit points in our set, then the dimension of the set goes to infinity.
+For $1$-separated sets in the plane, the dimension is at most 2.}

 In this paper, we prove a Marstrand type slicing theorem for the mass dimension.
 With an elementary Tchebysheff inequality argument, we first show that our result holds true in a weaker ``asymptotic'' sense, a notion we define in the next section.
-The results only depend on the arithmetic properties of our sets in question, and we find an elegant analogous result in the finite field setting as well, which we state in the next subsection.
+This weaker result only depends on the arithmetic properties of our sets in question, and we find an elegant analogous result in the finite field setting as well, which we state in the next subsection.
 Working in a finite field makes clear how one then tackles the corresponding problem in $\R^2$.